 “You’re lucky you have pants.
 You and the Elder and the Apothecary are the only ones with pants, so be grateful for what you have, even if they are torn.”

 “We will defend our tribe together, Father.”
-Caleb lifted his left arm to the stars.
-J-lo did the same, reaching as high as he could, extending his pitted metal bracelet to the heavens, standing on his toes.
-Caleb and J-lo wanted their bracelets to be as close to the stars as possible, so starlight would touch the three small swords on their bracelets’ top sides.
+Caleb said, and he lifted his left arm to the stars.
+J-lo did the same, reaching as high as he could, extending his pitted metal bracelet to the heavens, so the starlight would touch the three small swords marking the face.

 Every member of the tribe wore the same kind of bracelet, the glue that bound them together.
-There was magic in the bracelets for sure, but the bracelets also stood for a union of shared values and community.
-The bracelets were fashioned from silvery metal bands, and had a round disc on top each.
-Inside that disc were three swords that symbolized strength and victory, and at the top of the disc was an embossed king's crown that represented virtue and wisdom.
+There was magic in the bracelets for certain, but they also stood for a union of shared values and community.
+Each silver metal band bore a round disc on top.
+Inside that disc were the three swords, which symbolized strength and victory, and at the top of the disc was an embossed king's crown that represented virtue and wisdom.

-Each bracelet also displayed a number, from 1 to 31—never more than 31—on the right side of the bracelet’s disc.
-Caleb’s bracelet was number 12.
-J-lo’s was number 31.
+On the right side of each bracelet’s disc was a number, from 1 to 31 — never more than 31.
+Caleb’s bracelet displayed12.
+J-lo’s was 31.
 Like the swords themselves, which were in different positions on every tribe member’s bracelet, the numbers on each bracelet seemed to be selected at random.
-The numbers lived underneath a glass bump that magnified them, which could only mean that these numbers must be of great importance.
+The numbers lived underneath a glass bump that magnified them, which could only mean that these numbers were of great importance.